-A Review of the album "Tales From the Twilight World" by German Speed Metal Band Blind Guardian
+A Review of the album "Tales From the Twilight World" by German Power Metal Band Blind Guardian

 The album cover for Tales of the Twilight World

 German power metal band Blind Guardian finished off the decade of the 1980’s in very strong fashion releasing Battalions of Fear and Follow the Blind.
 Their 3rd studio album called Tales from the Twilight World released in 1990-1991 is another very good album featuring the good harsh vocals of Hansi Kursch, the great guitar work by Marcus Siepen and Andre Olbrich, and the fast pounding drums that the band was known for early in their career.
 The producer for this album is once again Kalle Trapp.

 Tales From the Twilight World: Songs "Traveler in Time" and Welcome to Dying are the Best Songs of the First Half